tinygo-org/tinygo-site/content/docs/reference/microcontrollers/featured/pico-w.md

 You can use the USB port to the Pico-W as a serial port.

+### Programmable Input/Output (PIO)

 TinyGo has support for the RP2040's on-board Programmable Input/Output (PIO) block.

 For more informantion, see [https://github.com/tinygo-org/pio](https://github.com/tinygo-org/pio)

+### WiFi

+You can use the onboard wireless chip for WiFi using the CYW43439 package.

+For more information, see [https://github.com/soypat/cyw43439](https://github.com/soypat/cyw43439)

+### Bluetooth

-You can use the onboard wireless chip using the TinyGo Bluetooth package.
+You can also use the onboard wireless chip for Bluetooth Low Energy using the TinyGo Bluetooth package.

-For more informantion, see [https://github.com/tinygo-org/bluetooth](https://github.com/tinygo-org/bluetooth)
+For more information, see [https://github.com/tinygo-org/bluetooth](https://github.com/tinygo-org/bluetooth)

+### Debugging

 You can refer to [getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) documentation on how to connect two Picos together (see Appendix A: Using Picoprobe) to debug and convert `UART0` output on target pico to USB output on picoprobe.
 You will need the [Picoprobe UF2](https://www.raspberrypi.org/documentation/rp2040/getting-started/#board-specifications), available on the Pico's website under "About" tab.